howonlee/diluddit/README.md

 Find it [here](https://howonlee.github.io/diluddit/).
 It's a normal mobile web app, no download required.

-Note: You have to turn off 'enhanced tracking protection' on the site on Firefox because it's making CORS requests all willy-nilly.
+Note: You have to turn off 'enhanced tracking protection' or 'strict tracking protection' on the site on Firefox and Edge (respectively) because it's making CORS requests all willy-nilly.
 You can know Diluddit's not tracking you except insofar as Reddit is tracking you by inspecting the code, if you'd like.

 # Diluddit